neoforged/Documentation/docs/blockentities/ber.md

 @SubscribeEvent
 public static void registerClientExtensions(RegisterClientExtensionsEvent event) {
     event.registerItem(
-            // The only instance of your BEWLR. new MyClientItemExtensions(),
+            // The only instance of our IClientItemExtensions, and as such, the only instance of our BEWLR. new MyClientItemExtensions(),
             // A vararg list of items that use this BEWLR.
             MyItems.ITEM_1, MyItems.ITEM_2